Easy Smoked Salmon Dry Brine Recipe for Perfect Results

 FAQ

-What is a dry brine and how does it differ from a wet brine?
+What is a dry brine, and how does it differ from a wet brine?

 A dry brine is a curing method that uses a mixture of salt and other seasonings, such as sugar, to draw moisture out of the salmon and impart flavor.
 This differs from a wet brine, which submerges the salmon in a saltwater solution.
 Dry brining produces a firmer, more concentrated flavor in the salmon compared to wet brining.